|

 dumbfounded, and not really knowing what Beetle Nut was,…….here was my first, overseas circumstance, of “being

-”What was in it for me”?
-Ooh Sahib, plenty Rupees in Chittagong.
+asked, ”What was in it for me”?
+Ooh Sahib, plenty Rupees in Cut

 along story short, I duly off-loaded these sodding nuts, expecting to at least have a few bucks to go ashore with…………fuck-all,

-bitten, twice shy, eh!, but the little Bastard didn’t know that we were returning Colombo
+bitten, twice shy, eh!, but the little Bastard didn’t know that we were returning You

 see Ian, you can swan about on Passenger Vessels, moaning that you’ve got to change an aerial, or check the batteries,